 Houston is home to Johnson Space Center, a $1.5 billion complex housing one of NASA's largest R&D facilities and a source of the nation's best high-tech professionals in science and engineering.
 Houston's aviation community includes more than 150 companies involved in aircraft or space vehicle manufacturing, space research and technology.

 Houston has more than 190 life sciences and biotechnology companies as well as academic partnerships; more than 130 cutting edge hospitals and health clinics, and some of the country’s top research facilities.
 In addition, the 2014 Issue of Business Facilities ranks Texas as the fourth strongest state in biotechnology growth due to strong technology infrastructure, research facilities, commercial company presence and financing.
 Houston is the birthplace of nanotechnology and ranks as one of the top ten metro areas handling significant research and commercialization.
-Biotechnology Data
+Life Science Data

 Houston is the U.S. energy headquarters and a world center for virtually every segment of the oil and gas industry including exploration, production, transmission, marketing, supply and technology.
 While Houston is recognized for its petrochemical industry technology and advancements, non-hydrocarbon based fuels is a growing sector in large part due to the critical mass of energy talent produced by decades of research and innovation.
 Houston employs 89,620 engineering and architecture professionals many of which are involved in the energy industry.
 Energy Data